md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Encourage responsible AI adoption.
 * Foster interdisciplinary collaboration.

-The objective is not to regulate AI directly but to contribute research, knowledge, and analytical perspectives that support informed governance discussions.
+The objective is not to regulate AI directly but to contribute research, knowledge, and analytical perspectives that support informed governance discussions [24,25,27].

-### Conclusion
+## Conclusion

-As Artificial Intelligence becomes increasingly important for governance, research, and public sector innovation, effective governance frameworks will be essential for ensuring responsible and trustworthy deployment.
-By emphasizing transparency, accountability, fairness, privacy, security, and human oversight, the proposed AI Governance Framework seeks to support the responsible exploration of AI within the BAPIL ecosystem.
+As Artificial Intelligence becomes increasingly important for governance, research, and public sector innovation, effective governance frameworks will be essential for ensuring responsible and trustworthy deployment [1,5,6,7,15].
+By emphasizing transparency, accountability, fairness, privacy, security, and human oversight, the proposed AI Governance Framework seeks to support the responsible exploration of AI within the BAPIL ecosystem [1,4,5,6,7,15].

-The next chapter examines National Security and Cybersecurity considerations and discusses how emerging technologies may affect digital resilience, information integrity, and public-sector security.
+The next chapter examines National Security and Cybersecurity considerations and discusses how emerging technologies may affect digital resilience, information integrity, and public-sector security [14,34,71,72].

-## Chapter 10: National Security & Cybersecurity
+# Chapter 10: National Security & Cybersecurity

-### Introduction
+## Introduction

-As societies become increasingly dependent on digital technologies, Artificial Intelligence (AI), data systems, and interconnected infrastructures, national security and cybersecurity have emerged as critical policy priorities.
-Governments worldwide are investing in digital resilience, cybersecurity capabilities, and secure technology ecosystems to protect public institutions, critical infrastructure, economic systems, and citizens from evolving threats.
+As societies become increasingly dependent on digital technologies, Artificial Intelligence (AI), data systems, and interconnected infrastructures, national security and cybersecurity have emerged as critical policy priorities [2, 14, 17, 21, 71, 72].
+Governments worldwide are investing in digital resilience, cybersecurity capabilities, and secure technology ecosystems to protect public institutions, critical infrastructure, economic systems, and citizens from evolving threats [14, 17, 71, 72].

-For Bangladesh, continued digital transformation presents significant opportunities for economic growth, public service innovation, and technological advancement.
-At the same time, increasing digitalization creates new challenges related to cybersecurity, information integrity, cybercrime, and technological dependence.
+For Bangladesh, continued digital transformation presents significant opportunities for economic growth, public service innovation, and technological advancement [29, 30, 82, 83].
+At the same time, increasing digitalization creates new challenges related to cybersecurity, information integrity, cybercrime, and technological dependence [34, 71, 72, 80].

-This chapter explores the relationship between AI, cybersecurity, digital resilience, and national security within the broader context of the BAPIL framework.
+This chapter explores the relationship between AI, cybersecurity, digital resilience, and national security within the broader context of the BAPIL framework [30, 35, 36].

-### The Growing Importance of Cybersecurity
+## The Growing Importance of Cybersecurity

-Cybersecurity refers to the protection of digital systems, networks, devices, and information from unauthorized access, disruption, damage, or misuse.
+Cybersecurity refers to the protection of digital systems, networks, devices, and information from unauthorized access, disruption, damage, or misuse [14, 71, 72].

-As government services, financial systems, healthcare platforms, educational institutions, and communication networks become more digital, the consequences of cyber incidents can become increasingly significant.
+As government services, financial systems, healthcare platforms, educational institutions, and communication networks become more digital, the consequences of cyber incidents can become increasingly significant [17, 20, 21, 71].

 Key cybersecurity objectives include: